fmorenovr/gojwt/Readme.md

 # goJweto

-JWT (JSON Web Token) is a Golang implementation.
+goJweto (Golang JSON Web Token) is a Golang implementation for REST service security.